cert-manager/website/content/docs/getting-started/README.md

 **💻 Domain Name**

 You will need a domain name and the ability to create DNS records in that domain.
+We will be getting a $12 domain name from Google Domains.
+Google Domains is one of the many possible "domain name registrars".
+NameCheap and GoDaddy are two other well-known registrars.

-If you haven't got a domain name you should be able to adapt this tutorial to use an IP address for your website and for the SSL certificate.
+> 💵 If you prefer not purchasing a domain name, it is also possible to adapt this tutorial to use the IP address to serve your website and for the SSL certificate.

 **💻 Software**

 You will also need to install the following software on your laptop: